saintmalik/blog.saintmalik.me/docs/subdomain-checks.md

 ---
-title: How i went about my Subdomain Gathering
+title: How i go about my Subdomain Gathering
 ---

 Gather subdomain from GitHub